DavidVentura/blog/blog/raw/withings-re/POST.md

 4.8M libbarhopper_v3.so
 ```

+## Poking through the protocol declaration
-and when decompiling `base` we can get a large part of the protocol (`wpp`) implementation at com/withings/comm/wpp/i.java
+and when decompiling `base` we can get a large part of the protocol (`wpp`) implementation at `com/withings/comm/wpp/i.java`

 ```java
 public byte readByte(ByteBuffer byteBuffer)